Former entertainer wins in appeal against joint compound manufacturer

 Mrs. Mahoney was diagnosed in August 2006 with pleural mesothelioma, an asbestos-related cancer that attacks the membrane around the lungs.
 At the time of her diagnosis, Mrs. Mahoney was caring for her husband, who had suffered a serious stroke.
 Mr. Mahoney was paralyzed and could not speak; and Mrs. Mahoney, weakened by her cancer and chemotherapy, was unable to take care of him.

-"Georgia Pacific failed to protect Mrs. Mahoney and the many others who used its product,” said Langdoc.
+“Georgia Pacific failed to protect Mrs. Mahoney and the many others who used its product,” said Baron & Budd shareholder.
 “I am pleased that Georgia Pacific will be held accountable for the harm they caused Mrs. Mahoney.”

 About Baron & Budd, P.C.